friend413/tokenCreatorWithBlocklist/README.md

 ## Wallent Connect

-You can use 'set wallet' button to select wallet type and 'connect' button to connect to selected wallet.
+You can use 'select wallet' button to select wallet type and 'connect' button to connect to selected wallet.
 We recommend 'Solflare Wallet'.

 And then you need to save your secret key as utf8 int array into 'public/secretKey.json'.